 The door to the left of the main entrance is the Holy Door.
 Each one of the patriarchal basilicas has one and if, in a Holy Year, you enter through all four of them, all your sins will be forgiven.

-The column on the Piazza di Santa Maria Maggiore in front of the church used to adorn the Basilica of Constantine.
+The column on the Piazza di Santa Maria Maggiore in front of the church used to adorn the Basilica of Maxentius and Constantine.
 The statue crowning the column represents Mary.
 It is now known as the Colonna della Pace (“Column of Peace”).
+The fountain was added a year later.

 The Porta Maggiore, one of the city’s oldest and biggest city gates, was not named thus because of its size, but because there used to be a street leading directly to the basilica from there.